Map meaningful places in your community

 Image

 Finally, you'll consider how many responses are needed to answer the research question.
 If everyone in your class contributes one location, is that enough data?
-Or another way to think about it, how many different perspectives do you need?
+How many different perspectives do you need?

 4. Decide how many data points you need to collect and from how many different people.